yoshisuga/MAME4iOS/README.md

 ### tvOS

 tvOS is not supported yet.
-The problem is that I can't compile the tvOS version of the MAME binary, as it needs to be linked with `libc++`, not `libstdc++`, which is what this MAME binary depends on.
-I'm not intimately familiar with the API differences between the two (it looks like it has to do with differing string functions), so I haven't gotten around to fixing it for tvOS.
 You can, however, run MAME on an iPhone or iPad and mirror the display to an Apple TV.